ddalu5/f2016/README.md

 # f2016
-f2016 is a simple Slack bot that tells people to not TALK about the year 2016.
+f2016 is a simple Python Slack bot that tells people to not TALK about the year 2016.

 ## How to?